-In the preliminary design phase, different environmental conditions leading to different corrosion rates ranging from 100 m/year (representing highly polluted and aggressive outdoor environment) to 5·10-3 m/year (representing controlled environment with low levels of RH and pollutants) have been considered.
+In the preliminary design phase, we considered different environmental conditions leading to different corrosion rates ranging from 100 m/year (representing highly polluted and aggressive outdoor environments) to 5·10−3 m/year (representing controlled environments with low levels of RH and pollutants).

-The corrosion rate (m /year) is defined by assuming that corrosion is uniform on the sensor surface.
-This means that, ideally, by monitoring the thickness of the sensor it should be possible to estimate at the same time the corrosion processes.
-Now, let us considering the expression of the resistance in terms of resistivity ρ and geometrical parameters:
+The corrosion rate (m /year) was defined by assuming that the corrosion was uniform on the sensor surface.
+This means that by monitoring the thickness of the sensor, it should be possible to estimate the corrosion processes at the same time.
+Now, let us consider the expression of the resistance in terms of resistivity ρ and the geometrical parameters: